RESISTING ARREST LAWYER

 WHY SO MANY TRUST CHRIS BROWN?

-- Chris Brown is a Former Prosecutor so he has both prosecuted and defended hundreds of UPM Cases in almost every County in New York State.
+- Chris Brown is a Former Prosecutor so he has both prosecuted and defended hundreds of Resisting Arrest Cases in almost every County in New York State.

-- Chris knows the law on Larceny and has the ability to preserve your license and ultimate freedom by utilizing Statutes and Caselaw.
+- Chris knows the law on Resisting Arrest and has the ability to preserve your license and ultimate freedom by utilizing Statutes and Caselaw.

 - In the toughest of cases, Chris has gone the extra mile to obtain the great results on tough cases.